Learn about different roles you can pursue if you're interested in launching your marketing career.

 Public relations marketing: Building a public company image to facilitate marketing activities

-Now that you know the different types of marketing, it’s time to think about the type of role that interests you.
-Consider the following entry-level marketing jobs, spanning the various aspects of the field, and use the details included in each description as a starting point for conducting your own marketing career research:
+Now that you know the different types of marketing, it’s time to think about roles that might be a good fit.
+Consider the following entry-level marketing jobs, which span various areas, and use the details included in each description as a starting point for conducting your own marketing career research:

-*All salary data is sourced from Glassdoor as of May 2023 and includes annual base salary and additional pay (commissions, tips, profit sharing, and cash bonuses).
+*All salary data is sourced from Glassdoor as of January 2025 and only includes annual base salary (not additional pay, such as commissions, tips, profit sharing, and cash bonuses).

 A marketing coordinator supports the marketing department's projects and goals.
 Tasks may include coordinating marketing and community events, assisting with different campaigns, creating content, conducting research, and monitoring campaign performance.
-You may need a bachelor's degree in marketing, business, or a related field, plus relevant experience, to take on this role [1].
+Depending on the company, you may be expected to have a bachelor's degree (in marketing, business, or a related field), plus one or two years of experience.

 Related job titles: social media specialist, social media coordinator